AriFordsham/GHCWiki/dependent-haskell/phase2.md

 Specifically, when we're analyzing an equality like `ty1 ~ (ty2 |> co)`, it\[\['s helpful to strip off the `co` and look at `ty1 ~ ty2`.
 This might discover similarities between `ty1` and `ty2` that can move solving forward.
 One of `ty1 ~ (ty2 |> co)` or `ty1 ~ ty2` is heterogeneous.

 Currently, all constraints in the solver have types.
 For example, a constraint might have a type of `Eq [a]`.
 Equality constraints have types, too.
 Currently, these types use `~#`.
 But if we have a homogeneous `~#`, then we won't be able to express a heterogeneous equality constraint using `~#`.
+In fact, a heterogeneous equality constraint won't have a type at all.
+Remember the "mixed economy" of "A specification of dependent types for Haskell":

+- A coercion *variable* (which has a type `t1 ~# t2`) must be homogeneous
+- A *coercion* can be heterogeneous.
+It does not have a type.

+Equality constraints in the solver are witnessed by coercions and therefore may not have a type.

 The types in the solver are useful because we make evidence bindings with those types.
-However, all equality wanted constraints use coercion holes for their evidence (more on givens later), so no binding is needed.
+However, all equality Wanted constraints use coercion holes for their evidence (more on Givens later), so no binding is needed.
 We can thus store a heterogeneous equality constraint simply by storing a pair of types.

 Note that the `TcEvDest` type stores either an evidence binding or a coercion hole.
 The new form of constraint (the pair of types) will always go hand-in-hand with the `HoleDest` constructor of `TcEvDest`.